-Scoring - When the yellow flag comes out after the leader and one other car (either the second place car or a lapped car) has crossed the line, then that lap will be counted.
+Scoring - When the yellow flag comes out all cars must have crossed the line for the lap to count.
+If all cars do not cross the line before the yellow comes out, we will revert to the last completed lap to line up cars.
+If the yellow flag comes out after the leader and one other car (either the second place car or a lapped car) has taken the white flag, then that lap may be counted.
 All cars that passed the line under green (before the yellow flag came out) will get credit for their positions on the new lap.
 Non-crossing cars that were running on the previous lap will be given credit for the new lap in the order that they were running in the prior lap.
 Caution cars and cars pitting will be moved to the tail of that lap.
 The Flagman will radio the tower to let them know the last car that passed under green.
 There will be no racing to the yellow flag.
 There will be NO stopping on track to cause delays to racing program, unless it is for safety reasons, or when you are stopped by a track Official.
 Any car going to the pits and returning to the race will be put in the rear.
 Cars pitting will line up ahead of caution cars if possible.
 Cars should stay in single file order under the yellow flag, and track Officials will reline you to your proper position.
 When the lineup is correct, we will tell you when to form the double file restart formation, and will alert you of when the restart will take place by turning off the yellow caution light.
 If there is a yellow flag with one lap remaining, a yellow/checkered option may be used.

 Scoring Exceptions - The exceptions to the above rule are on the first and last laps of all events.
 All cars running must have crossed the line under green on the first lap only to officially score Lap 1.
 If every non-incident car has not passed the line, then there will be a complete restart with no laps complete.
 If the lead driver has reached the checkered flag, and there is a condition that may normally warrant a caution flag, a Green/White/Checkered finish may be used or there will be a yellow/checkered finish where all cars crossing under green will get their final finishing positions in the event, with the remainder scored as they would be if the event were restarted.